Y0Coss/docs-fork/pages/public_cloud/public_cloud_databases/mysql_01_capabilities/guide.en-ie.md

 - `UK` (London, United Kingdom)
 - `WAW` (Warsaw, Poland)

 Entire database instances have to be in the same region.
-Multi-AZ is currently not supported.

 ### MySQL versions